okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 ## Identity Provider CSR object

-The CSR object for IdP defines a certificate signing request for a signature or decryption credential for an IdP.
+The CSR object for the IdP defines a CSR for a signature or decryption credential for an IdP.

 ### Example